dominikawantrych/yourtripplaner/README.md

 # yourtripplaner

 All your upcoming trips in one place.
+Get ready for an adventure :)

+App in making, coming soon.

 ## Getting Started